think-cell/wg21/P2881-generator-for.md

 1. Make it ill-formed.
 When the user wants to use a generator-based `for` loop, they have to specify a type for the loop variable.
 2. Infer the type from somewhere else, maybe some trait that has to specialized or a member typedef given.
+   Note that we cannot use the return type of `operator()` as that is `std::control_flow` or related.
 3. Turn the body of the `for` loop into a generic lambda with an `auto` parameter instead of a fixed type.
+4. As above, but make the program ill-formed if the lambda would be instantiated with multiple different types.
+   In a way, the `auto` parameter in that particular compiler-generated lambda then would be more like the `auto` in a return type or variable declaration: a way to name a specific, yet unknown type, and not a template.

 Option 1 is annoying.
 Option 2 is not easy because the type of the range depends on the cv-ref qualifications of `*this`.